icerui11/DHU-project/report/2025work/04_Feb.md

 7. in tb, there is a error for : external name cannot denote an element of an array

    1. use alias name
+      1. in the tb file, 注意路径，even though g_is_fifo(i) is set to 0, meaning we'll use the SpaceWire interface rather than the FIFO interface, the generate statement still creates a level in the hierarchy.
+      2. the if-generate statement creates a scope in the design hierarchy regardless of which branch is taken
    2. directly a new monitor record
 8. testcase concept